This week’s post is different. This spring and this past week have been different.

 - So You Want to Talk About Race by Ijeoma Oluo

 - White Fragility: Why It’s So Hard for White People to Talk About Racism by Robin DiAngelo

 - A People’s History of the United States by Howard Zinn

 - What is intersectionality? (article by Jane Coston)

 - “Our Liberation is Bound Together” by Embracing Equity (Article)

 - “The Role of White Co-Conspirators in Dismantling Systemic Racism” by Embracing Equity (Article)

 - “Black Environmentalists Talk about Climate and Anti-Racism” by Somini Sengupta (Article)

-These are just a few of the many organizations you could support.
-(Remember though, social media reposts great, but aren’t a substitute for actions.)
+These are just a teeny few of the many organizations you could support.
+(Remember, social media reposts great, but aren’t a substitute for actions.)

 @BlackAFinSTEM and Black Birders Week